pinetree1/crispr-dav/README.md

 #### 13. Spreadsheet data:

-This section presents the results in Excel files for download.
+This section lists the Excel files of results for download.